adamhenson/algorithms-and-data-structures-with-typescript/README.md

 # Contributing

 Contributions are welcome.
-To contribute feel free to open a PR!
-If you'd like to contribute, please open 2 PRs (1 before you've started to identify which parts you'll be doing and the 2nd PR with your final changes to be reviewed).
+If you'd like to contribute, please open 2 PRs (1 before you've started to identify which part/s you'll be doing and the 2nd PR with your final changes to be reviewed).

 **Example 1st PR**